About Clay County

 - Campaign finance reports for county-level candidates are maintained by the Nebraska Accountability and Disclosure Commission and are available online at https://nadc.nebraska.gov/.

-Polling places for Clay County voters are assigned based on residential precinct, and voters can find their specific polling location by contacting the County Clerk or checking their voter registration card.
 Election records that are public under Nebraska law include voter registration lists (with certain personal information redacted), campaign finance reports filed by candidates and committees, candidate filings and petitions, and precinct-level election results.
 Voter turnout in Clay County typically ranges from 60-75% in presidential election years and 40-55% in midterm elections, generally tracking with or slightly above statewide Nebraska averages.
 In the 2024 general election, Clay County saw approximately 68% voter turnout consistent with other rural Nebraska counties.
-The next major election is November 3, 2026, which will include midterm elections for the U.S. House of Representatives, one U.S.

-Senate seat, state legislative races for the Nebraska Legislature (which is nonpartisan and unicameral), and county offices.
+The next major election is November 3, 2026, which will include midterm elections for the U.S. House of Representatives, one U.S. Senate seat, state legislative races for the Nebraska Legislature (which is nonpartisan and unicameral), and county offices.

 Early voting and absentee ballots are available in Clay County through application to the County Clerk's office.
 Voters may cast early ballots in person at the County Clerk's office or by mail if the application is approved.
+Military and overseas voters have special provisions under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).

 Economy & Demographics

 Clay County, Nebraska's economy is fundamentally rooted in agriculture, with crop production and livestock operations serving as the primary economic drivers.
-The county's fertile soil and favorable climate support extensive cultivation of corn, soybeans, wheat, and sorghum, while cattle feeding and hog production contribute significantly to agricultural revenues.
+Clay County's fertile soil and favorable climate support extensive cultivation of corn, soybeans, wheat, and sorghum, while cattle feeding and hog production contribute significantly to agricultural revenues.
 According to recent economic data, the median household income in Clay County is approximately $58,000, slightly below the Nebraska state median but reflective of the rural agricultural economy.

 - The food processing sector maintains a presence through facilities connected to livestock production.